 Ireland, the land of saints and scholars, has a lot to offer travellers from a hearty Irish stew, to sheer cliffs and ancient castles perched on green hills, and back again to a tasty pint of Guinness.
 But once you’ve ticked off all the classic Irish pastimes and sights, what’s next?
-Here are 15 things to do in Ireland you're less likely to read about in the guide books…
+Here are 15 things to do in Ireland once you’ve covered all the major sights.

 The prehistoric hillfort is pretty imposing and impressive, and visiting the site is one of the best things to do in Ireland.
 The circular walls look great from on high, but also magnificent explored on foot.

 Who does whisky better, Scotland or Ireland?
 It’s best for you to decide yourself and sample Ireland’s perhaps most famous batch, Jameson.
-The factory gives tours and tastings so it’s a no brainer really.
+The distillery in Midleton in Cork gives tours and tastings, so it’s a no brainer really.

-Tayto crisps, or chips if you’re an Aussie, are an Irish snack staple.
-Like Scotland has it’s Iron Bru, munching on some Tayto chips (sometimes on a white bread sandwich) is a must – they’re just one of the Irish foods you absolutely HAVE to try.
+Tayto crisps are an Irish snack staple.
+Like how Scotland has its Iron Bru, munching on some Tayto chips (sometimes on a white bread sandwich) is a must – they’re just one of the Irish foods you absolutely HAVE to try.

 You’re likely to take a walk along the treacherous cliffs anyway, but take it a step further (not literally) and find a spot to watch the uninterrupted sunset from.